keivrijdag/keivrijdag/README.md

 Date|Topic
 ---|---
-2018-03-05|Emergent properties in single-rule single-agent systems in featureless donut-shaped worlds 2018-03-19|The effect of black holes on the retinal system of bottom-dwelling ciclids in Lake Victoria in winter when it is cloudy
+2018-03-12|The effect of black holes on the retinal system of bottom-dwelling ciclids in Lake Victoria in winter when it is cloudy
-2018-04-02|The effect of alternative universes on Darwinian sexual selection on costless and honest traits on species in those universes
+2018-03-26|The effect of alternative universes on Darwinian sexual selection on costless and honest traits on species in those universes
-2018-04-16|Practice of evolutionary medicine by Mesoamericans in Teotihuacan at March 14th 159 AD 2018-04-30|Realistic gas dynamics modeling in in silico perfect vacua 2018-05-14|The effect of waterbody names on mitochondrial cAMP levels in flagellated microbenthos
+2018-04-09|Practice of evolutionary medicine by Mesoamericans in Teotihuacan at March 14th 159 AD 2018-04-23|Realistic gas dynamics modeling in in silico perfect [*] vacua. [*]: including the modeled gas 2018-05-07|The effect of waterbody names on mitochondrial cAMP levels in flagellated microbenthos

 ## Discussed